rhanmiano/iLista/README.md

 ### APP
 #### AngularJS
-Practicing creating modular apps using this framework along with `requireJS`.
+Used this framework to build UI functionalities and http calls.

 Installed its core files using **bower**